-At least one lesion, not previously irradiated, that can be accurately measured and not chosen for biopsy during the study screening period, at baseline as $\geq 10$ mm in the longest diameter (except lymph nodes which must have short access $\geq 15$ mm) with computered tomography (CT) or magnetic resonance imaging (MRI) which is suitable for accurate repeated measurements.
+At least one lesion, not previously irradiated and not biopsied during the screening period , that can be accurately measured at baseline as ≥ 10 mm in the longest diameter (except lymph nodes which must have short access ≥ 15 mm) with computered tomography (CT) or magnetic resonance imaging (MRI) which is suitable for accurate repeated measurements.
+If only one measurable lesion exists, it is acceptable to be used as long as it has not been previously irradiated, and baseline tumour assessment scans are done at least 14 days after the screening biopsy is performed.